The Mark of Zorro chapter 4 Swords clash and Pedro explains

 The excited crowd about the door suddenly parted, and Vega hurried into the tavern.

 “What is this I hear?” he asked.
-“They are saying that Señor has paid a visit here.”
+“They are saying that Señor Zorro has paid a visit here.”

 “‘Tis a true word, caballero!”
 Gonzales answered.
 “And we were speaking of the cutthroat here this evening.
 Had you remained instead of going home to work with your secretary, you should have seen the entire affair.”